moikkasisu/moikkasisu/README.md

 #### 🌱🍀 G'd day ~

 - ⚡ I’m currently learning to code 👋
-- 🚀 I enjoy learning Javascript 🌵🍄
+- 🚀 I keep learning Javascript 🌵🍄
 - 🌳 I like connecting with people with a sense of humor🍅
 - 🍧🌸 I love everything Fnnish ✨